Skip to main content

 When you need to do something, procrastination sneaks in as soon as you allow yourself to think about whether you want to do it or not.

-There’s all kinds of ways this thought process gets going.
-Here’s some of my favorites:
+There are all kinds of ways this thought process gets going.
+Here are some of my favorites:

-• That’s going to take too much time and I don’t have it right now.
+• That will take too much time, and I don’t have it right now.

 • It’s so hard!
 I don’t have the energy for that.